Below are Department of Corrections (DOC) policies that apply to visiting with incarcerated individual's and/or visits to DOC facilities and offices.

 - DOC 20-450 Approval for Visits by Current⁄Former Employee, Contract Staff, or Volunteer (pdf)

 - DOC Form 21-575 Acknowledgement of Visitor Search Requirements

 This form is not currently available online.
 You will be asked to complete this upon your arrival.

-Special visits may be permitted per DOC Policy 450.300 Visits for Prison Offenders for persons traveling long distances, hos--pitalized offenders, and professional visitors.
+Special visits may be permitted per DOC Policy 450.300 Visits for Incarcerated Individuals (pdf) for persons traveling long distances, hos--pitalized offenders, and professional visitors.

 Work Release Visits

 This form is not available online.
-Inmate must obtain this form from their assigned Community Corrections Officer (CCO) to apply for an approved social outing while on work release.
-See DOC Policy 450.310 for detailed information.
+Incarcerated individual must obtain this form from their assigned Community Corrections Officer (CCO) to apply for an approved social outing while on work release.
+See DOC Policy 450.310 (pdf) for detailed information.

 State Laws & Regulations

 Below are state laws (RCWs) and regulations (WACs) that apply to and/or relate to visits between incarcerated and non-incarcerated persons.